Defaults and Impairments

 How do Impairments affect Deposits and Withdrawals?

-When a loan is impaired, that loan’s value is temporarily reduced.
+When a loan is impaired, its value is temporarily reduced.
 This allows lenders who want to withdraw to access their capital with a penalty, while not fully defaulting the loan until the grace period has expired.
 If the Borrower is able to make the payment or repay, it will be changed to unimpaired, and the value of the pool will be restored based on the repayment.

 If a lender decides to proceed with withdrawing their funds while the impairment is active, they will have a permanent impairment loss of the difference in value and will be unable to claim any returned capital in the event that there is restitution.
 Any future recoveries will be pro-rated to those lenders that remained in the pool.